janvanoverwalle/pywinwifi/README.md

  - [winwifi.py](https://github.com/changyuheng/winwifi.py) by [changyuheng](https://github.com/changyuheng)

 ### Issues
-At time of writing, there are a couple of issues with the `win32wifi` package that need to be resolved.
+At time of writing (11-03-2020), there are a couple of issues with the `win32wifi` package that need to be resolved.
 See [this issue](https://github.com/kedos/win32wifi/pull/8) for more information.

 #### Hotfix
 Either execute `hotfix.bat` or follow the steps below.